Subband Splitting: Simple, Efficient and Effective Technique for Solving Block Permutation Problem in Determined Blind Source Separation: Proposed Method

-The most important aspect of the proposed method is the overlap of the subbands.
-When the subbands $\mathcal{F}_i$ and $\mathcal{F}_{i+1}$ are overlapped, the overlapped part of the output of $\mathsf{BSS}(\cdot)$ in the $i$th subband is used in the $(i+1)$th subband as the initial value of $\mathsf{BSS}(\cdot)$.
-Therefore, in the $(i+1)$th subband $\mathcal{F}_{i+1}$, the BSS method tends to separate the signals so that their permutations are aligned with those in the $i$th subband $\mathcal{F}_{i}$.
-This initialization strategy can solve the block permutation problem if the setting of subbands has sufficient amount of overlaps for all subbands.
+The most important aspect of the proposed method is the existence of the overlap of the subbands.
+In the overlapping part $\mathcal{F}_{i}\cap\mathcal{F}_{i+1}$, the output of $\mathsf{BSS}(\cdot)$ within the $i$th subband is carried over to the $(i+1)$th subband as the initial value for $\mathsf{BSS}(\cdot)$.
+Therefore, within the $(i+1)$th subband, the BSS algorithm is induced to obtain the same permutation as that obtained in the $i$th subband.
+This initialization strategy can keep consistent permutation among the subbands if there are sufficient overlaps.